AI

 There are many examples of robots that use local large language models running on a Nvidia Jetson Orin Nano that could control the car.
 You could look at how these were built.

 You could also install LM Studio and try out different local large language models on your PC like DeepSeek running locally.
 For robot simulation with ROS2 you could use Gazebo or Nvidia Isaac SIM.
+Gazebo has been used for a long time for robot simulation therefore there are a lot of videos to get you started on Gazebo.

 We have been testing HiWonder TurboPi Cars.
 The hardware is good but they need to improve the instructions to make it easier for people to follow.